Let us know if you agree to cookies

 • the measures we have taken to prevent a recurrence

-• any action needed to strengthen future responses to fraud
+• any action needed to strengthen future responses to fraud or ensure public funds are appropriately used

 • a follow-up report on whether these actions have been taken